group-good/group-good.github.io/_posts/2010-01-01-welcome-to-the-desert-of-the-real.md

 ---
-date: 2019-05-16 23:48:05
+date: 2024-09-13 23:48:05
 layout: post
-title: Welcome to the desert of the real
+title: The first meeting with the tutored
-subtitle: 'Lorem ipsum dolor sit amet, consectetur adipisicing elit.'
+subtitle: Discuss the topic of graduation project, and get familiar with each other
 description: >-
   Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.